tmetz/tribalcollege-cli/README.md

 ## Usage

-TODO: run ./bin/tribalcollege and then follow the menu prompts.
+Run ./bin/tribalcollege and then follow the menu prompts.

 ## Contributing